Quick reference guide

 Share sale

-Any transfer of unlisted shares in an Egyptian joint stock company (the most commonly used business vehicle in Egypt) must take place before the EGX through a licensed broker, and the transfer of title to the shares is evidenced by the EGX transfer certificates when such shares are not deposited/registered with Misr for Central Clearing, Depository and Registry (MCDR).
-However, if the shares being transferred are registered with the MCDR, the legal document evidencing completion of transfer of title is the custodian statement.
+Any transfer of unlisted shares in an Egyptian joint stock company (the most commonly used business vehicle in Egypt) must take place before the EGX through a licensed broker, and the transfer of title to the shares is evidenced by the EGX transfer certificates when such shares are not deposited/registered with Misr for Central Clearing, Depository and Registry (“MCDR”).
+However, if the shares being transferred are registered with the MCDR, the legal document evidencing completion of transfer of title is the custodian statement or a shareholding statement issued by MCDR (if applicable).
 Now, it is required by law that all shares of joint stock companies be registered with the MCDR.
 Usually, the seller and the buyer appoint the same broker to execute the transaction before the EGX.
-It is possible for each party to appoint its own broker, but this will require extra cost.
+It is possible for each party to appoint its own broker, but this will require additional cost.

 The process of transferring title to unlisted shares of a joint stock company involves several procedures, including: